 Aloha Order of Merit , Aloha Spirit, Bird, Dance, Eternal Flame, Fish, Flag, Flower, Gemstone, Individual Sport, Insect, Island Colors, Island Flowers, Language, Liberty Bell, Mammal, Marine Mammal, Motto, Seal, Song, Team Sports, Tree

 First Early Inhabitants of Hawaii

 Early history examines the archaeological record that tells the story of the first inhabitants of Hawaii.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of Hawaii.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of Hawaii.